Loupeznik/utils/README.md

 Scripts useful with emphemeral cloud machines (eg. Google Cloud Shell), mainly used for setting up the machine's temporary working environment and executing various scripts and tasks.

+### flutter

+Collection of scripts to automate publishing of Flutter applications

 ## Unmaintained or not very useful utilities

 ### mwRenamer